 At the end of the trail, the kids were given the opportunity to build their own fairy houses using materials provided by the camp.

-The event culminated with a reading at the entrance to the trail and a book signing.
+The event culminated in a reading at the trail entrance and a book signing.
 A brilliant bit of marketing by the author, who sold many books.

-It led me to wonder what I might do to similarly market my books.
+It led me to wonder what I might do to market my books similarly.

 Invite people to recreate life-sized versions of their imaginary friends and bring them to a Memoirs of an Imaginary Friend cocktail party?

-Design an Unexpectedly, Milo online game wherein players watch video diaries in order to determine the biography of the person speaking?
+Design an online game, Unexpectedly, Milo, wherein players watch video diaries to determine the biography of the person speaking?

 None are nearly as good as a Fairy House tour, I’m afraid.